jdegand/shoppingify-frontend/README.md

 - I think that would help a lot for mobile - as you could replace the items section with itemDetail or itemPanel components
 - Tons of data manipulation done versus more network requests - performance optimizations definitely possible here - useMemo etc
 - Stats page - use all lists from all users or per user - I originally had it for all list items and switched to per-user
 - Top Categories - categories in lists versus total categories used in all lists
 - Top Items - overall percentage of items purchased across all lists (items / total items)
 - Had to repeat overflow containers often.
 - Had multiple 'missing key' warnings - should be mostly solved - I used nanoid - using map inside of another map, need to give keys to both wrapping divs?
 - Could have put navbar and listpanel inside of layout component
 - Change navbar tabs to nav-links and add styling for active link
 - I went with tab system not tied to react router - using react router preferrable - better for bookmarking & accessbility
 - Changing to nav-links requires changing the :/id api routes - using query params vs search params - need to duplicate backend route - one for each approach or could try to use ' req.params.id || req.query.id' logic in route
 - The state of the list feature is half-baked - should list be available to update & where ? - in the shopping history detail view ?
 - If all items are purchased (crossed-out), the list is complete - otherwise it is active.
 Saving a cancelled list makes no sense.
 - Nor should saving a list require multiple prompts as design implies - creating friction in the process -> lose users who get tired of the process
 - Add toggling of purchased items in the shopping history detail component - the purchased property is present and can be accessed inside of it - I cross out items on list that are purchased - send api request back to update the list and grab list id from url
 - Didn't use gray for input labels - harder to see for no real benefit
 - Various styling differences - disabled input border, bottle
 - Tooltip reminded me -> if something needs to used multiple times -> make a component for it -> this can sometimes slip your mind and you find yourself using multiple state values and multiple handlers
 - The ItemDetail Component had a lot of functionality that I kept removing as development progressed - its click handler had to be moved to the Link component otherwise keyboard functionality would have been broken
 - Added keyboard functionality for the plus button and item panel - should be able to add items to list and save it all with keyboard - checkbox works with spacebar but not with enter key
 - Handle case when no shopping history and no stats to display - right now shows empty chart on stats page
 - problem with list names being unique - can't have different users have same list name ?
 Problem with having list being a separate model ?
-- need to wrap nav in a header tag ?
+- need to wrap nav in a header tag?

 ## Useful Resources